-I have tried to convince you that it's important to find and use good software tools that other people have written.
+It's important to find and use good software tools that other people have written.

 It helps you to start solving interesting problems right away, it lets you see how someone has worked out the solution of the underlying software issues, and it gives you a good base from which to add new software features for your own research.